KepsyIn/raytracing-java/README.md

 java -cp bin main -h
 ```

-The program generates a `raytracing_scene.tga` file with the rendered output.
+## Output

+The program returns a byte buffer containing the rendered image data.
+This buffer can be rendered/saved in various image formats, such as TGA files.
+By default, the program saves the output as `raytracing_scene.tga` (800x600 pixels with RGB color depth).